status-im/nimbus-eth2/docs/the_nimbus_book/src/build.md

 make -j4 nimbus_beacon_node
 ```

-> 🛈 Omit `-j4` on systems with 4GB of memory or less.
+> ℹ️ Omit `-j4` on systems with 4GB of memory or less.